 What if I forget to fill something out or fill it out incorrectly?

 Mistakes happen.
-If you realize you made a mistake after you filed your FAFSA, you can file for a FAFSA correction.
-It’s important to be as accurate as possible the first time, however.
-If your contact information changes, you become pregnant or are in legal guardianship after you file your FAFSA, you must update your information.
+If you realize you made a mistake after you filed your FAFSA, you can file a FAFSA correction.
+But it's better to be as accurate as possible the first time.
+If your contact information changes, you become pregnant, or you enter into new legal guardianship after you file your FAFSA, you must update your information.

 You cannot change your Social Security number on your FAFSA online.
-If you made a mistake in reporting it, ask your prospective schools’ financial aid offices whether you should submit an all new FAFSA.
+If you made a mistake in reporting it, ask your prospective schools’ financial aid offices whether you should submit a new FAFSA.

 What if my finances change after I file my FAFSA?

-Fill out your FAFSA with the financial information that is correct the day you are completing the FAFSA.
-If you or your parents’ income changes significantly after you file your FAFSA, speak to the financial aid office at the school you plan to attend.
+Fill out your FAFSA with the financial information that's correct on the day you're completing the FAFSA.
+If you or your parents’ income changes significantly after you file your FAFSA, you can speak to the financial aid office at the school you plan to attend.
 They can generally make adjustments so your aid package more accurately reflects your new circumstances.

 My taxes aren't done yet.
 Can I still complete the FAFSA?

-If you or your parents have not completed your taxes yet, you can estimate your income and other tax return information and then correct your application after you have filed your taxes.
+If you or your parents haven't completed your taxes yet, you can estimate your income and other tax return information and then, if needed, correct your application after you have filed your taxes.